Paying for College

 SCHOLARSHIPS - Money awarded to students based on academic or other achievements to help pay for educational expenses.
 Scholarships are another form of gift aid and generally do not have to be repaid.

-Federal Grants - To be considered for any federal grant, the Free Application for Federal Student Aid (FAFSA) must be filed annually.
-Students are encouraged to apply as early as possible after October 1 prior to the school year during which financial assistance is requested.
+Federal Grants - The Free Application for Federal Student Aid (FAFSA) must be filed annually to be considered for any federal grant.
+Students are encouraged to apply as early as possible after October 1 before the school year during which financial assistance is requested.

 OCTC offers the following state grants/scholarship programs.
 The Kentucky Higher Education Assistance Authority (KHEAA) administers these programs.
 To find out more about these state grants, please click on the links below.